cornell-cs5220-f17/cs5220-f17/web/cluster.md

 layout: main
 ---

-The primary computing platform will be an instructional cluster (the [Totient][totient] cluster) with fifteen [Xeon Phi 5110P][phi-spec] boards hosted in eight 12-core compute nodes consisting of [Intel Xeon E5-2620 v3][xeon-spec] processors and 32 GB RAM per node.
+The primary computing platform is an instructional cluster (the [Totient][totient] cluster) with fifteen [Xeon Phi 5110P][phi-spec] boards hosted in eight 12-core compute nodes consisting of [Intel Xeon E5-2620 v3][xeon-spec] processors and 32 GB RAM per node.